- Marc Summers himself, having hosted the entire 1986-93 series despite having (previously undiagnosed) Obsessive Compulsive Disorder.

 - Teams would normally choose to "dare" only if they didn't know the answer.
 A team on one episode figured out they could make more money by intentionally daring the other team, getting the "double dare" back, and then answering.
 They did this many times in a row.
 Considering that Marc explicitly gives this advice in his instruction spiel, you have to wonder why people didn't try it more often.

-- Obstacle course wins were rare enoughnote that any win can count as being awesome, but this especially applies to wins where either a contestant grabs the eighth flag just as the timer hits zero or the team completes the obstacle course in a ridiculously short time (times of under 50 seconds were very rare, but they did happen).
-The record was 43 seconds on the FOX version of Family Double Dare).
+- Obstacle course wins were rare enoughnote that any win can count as being awesome, but this especially applies to wins where either a contestant grabs the eighth flag just as the timer hits zero or the team completes the obstacle course in a ridiculously short time (times of under 50 seconds were very rare, but they did happen; the record is 43 seconds by the Fischler family on the FOX version of Family Double Dare).
 Doubly awesome if the winning time is ridiculously fast even when the course includes an obstacle that is usually a huge time sink, such as "The Sundae Slide" or multiple "find the flag in the gunge" obstacles.